-At the very end of the evening, the guests will stand together to sing Auld Lang Syne; the Burns song which has become an international anthem of camaraderie and has been translated into over thirty different languages.
+At the very end of the Burns Supper, the guests will stand together to sing Auld Lang Syne; the Burns song which has become an international anthem of camaraderie and has been translated into over thirty different languages.

 Want to host your own Burns Supper?

 It’s not hard to do!
 Haggis, despite a lot of bad jokes here in the USA, is a very tasty dish you can make yourself (see the recipe below).
 You’ll want to invest in a nice bottle of whisky and, naturally, a volume of Burns’ poetry.
 Candle light is a must.
 Another nice touch is to play some of the music composed by the Bard.
 We recommend The Complete Songs of Robert Burns, Vol. 1 & 2 available from various online sellers and including interpretations by a variety of accomplished Celtic musicians.

 What to Wear for Burns Supper in Your Home

 As mentioned above, Burns Suppers range widely in style and formality.
 We here at USA Kilts feel that “casually refined” is the best way to go for a home gathering.
 Burns was a man of the people and his work honored quiet dignity, hard work, the simple life and loving family.

 Of course, you want your kilt.
 But what about the rest?
 In terms of modern highland dress, the Burns feel may best be expressed by a Tweed Jacket and Vest with Day Sporran, Hunting Sporran, or Semi-dress Sporran.
 You can wear black or brown leather accessories.
 If you are on a budget, remember that a Tweed Vest or Scottish Wool Sweater is perfectly on tone for this gathering of friends.